timing71/timing71.github.io/index.md

 **Timing71** (formerly the Live Timing Aggregator) is a motorsport live timing aggregation, processing, and analysis system.
-It has many disparate moving parts - this site is an attempt to document and catalogue them, including the Common Timing Format messages at the heart of the system.
+It has many disparate moving parts - this site is an attempt to document and catalogue them, including the Common Timing Data formats at the heart of the system.

 This documentation is aimed at developers.
 There's a user help page [on the main Timing71 site](https://www.timing71.org/help).